tanthinhdt/vietnamese-av-asr/README.md

 * `rank`: Which shard to process (from 0 to `nshard`)

 ### 5. Count similar frames.
-Run the following command to create manifest for training, validation and test splits.
+Run the following command to count similar consecutive frames.
 ```
 python src/process_data.py \
     --process count_clusters \